jtj9817/Pigeon/README.md

 ### Pigeon - Pigeon

 This is the root of the project.
-Apps such as pigeon_base, pigeon_messaging, pigeon_posts, and account are added to this root.
+Apps such as pigeon_messaging, pigeon_posts, and account are added to this root.

+This application is meant to run locally and as such, the links for the API endpoints are local URL addresses.

 ### Pigeon - Account